 5) Language Exchanges

-This step may only be eligible to you based on your geographical location but in several major Australian cities there’s the option of joining language exchange programs on campus or public language exchange groups.
-For Melbournians we recommend Language Connections in the City.
-Also, don’t be afraid to set up your own language corner and which is made easy these days through Meetup.
+This step may only be eligible to you based on your geographical location but in several major Australian cities there is the option of joining language exchange programs on campus or public language exchange groups.
+You can find these, or set up your own, on Meetup(start by searching ‘language exchange’ in your city).

 6) Get a Korean Tutor – Cheap!

 Getting a tutor for anything in Australia is expensive but that’s where Italki comes in.
-Italki is a nifty online market places for Skype classes with a wide range of different languages, including Korean classes.
+Italki is a nifty online marketplace for Skype classes with a wide range of different languages, including Korean classes.
 The beauty of learning Korean on Italki is that you can shop around for language teachers with different levels of experience, class times and class prices.
-You can find a teacher for as little as US $5 for a 30-minute class on Skype.
+You can find a teacher for as little as USD $5 for a 30-minute class on Skype.

 Once you have picked the teacher that best suits your needs you can organise a one-on-one class on Skype and pay for the class with PayPal.
 Due to different time zones around the world and the large international community on Italki, you could even arrange classes at almost any time or day of the week.
 You can have a class during your lunch break or in the morning before work or class – just turn off the camera if you don’t have time to wash your face!

-As an Asia Options’ reader you can get USD $10 free credit your account by signing up following this link and scheduling your first class.
+As an Asia Options’ reader, you can get USD $10 free credit your account by signing up following this link.

 6) Get into Korean Culture